Mode (literature): History

+Usage

 Fiction-writing

 Fiction is a form of narrative, one of the four rhetorical modes of discourse.
 Fiction-writing also has distinct forms of expression, or modes, each with its own purposes and conventions.
 Agent and author Evan Marshall identifies five fiction-writing modes: action, summary, dialogue, feelings/thoughts, and background.
 Author and writing-instructor Jessica Page Morrell lists six delivery modes for fiction-writing: action, exposition, description, dialogue, summary, and transition.
 Author Peter Selgin refers to methods, including action, dialogue, thoughts, summary, scene, and description.

 Summarization

 Summarization (also referred to as summary, narration, or narrative summary) is the fiction-writing mode whereby story events are condensed.
 The reader is told what happens, rather than having it shown.
 In the fiction-writing axiom "Show, don't tell" the "tell" is often in the form of summarization.